 Local churches like Quartzsite Community Bible Church, Covenant Lutheran Church and The Church of Jesus Christ of Latter-day Saints donate to us to help feed people in need.

-On the second Saturday in December we have the annual Soup & Chowder FundRaiser started by Pam Caskey.
+Second Saturday in December we have the annual Soup & Chowder FundRaiser started by Pam Caskey.

 We could not do this without the help of our many volunteers.